AlessandroCarella/Hackaton-05-july-2024-pisa/Questions/readme.md

 # In this folder there is the code for each of the questions that we answered from the list of the Research Questions

-In this case we only answered question 3 with code and youc an find all the development in the file Question 3/main.ipynb file
+In this case we only answered question 3 with code and you can find all the development in the Question 3/main.ipynb file

 Research Questions answered: